adimit/werti/docs/HACKING.markdown

 'Advanced…'.
 Then, select 'Add Folders', and add `src/main/java`.

 Then all you have to do is click on 'Apply' and then 'Debug'.

+### Setting up Tomcat

+You can set up Tomcat so that it notices whenever you change a file in your project and then reloads the application for the changes to take effect.
+Please ask Ramon about it, he should know. `:-)`